-The MATS Programme is the only Master’s programme in Hong Kong with a special focus on translation from Chinese to English.
+The MATS Programme is a Master’s programme in Hong Kong with a special focus on translation from Chinese to English.
 It is tailored for those who are proficient in Chinese and English and interested in the study of translation practice and translation research.
-The MATS Programme is distinctive in its global outlook and international team, with faculty members coming from Canada, Hong Kong, China and Taiwan, which gives students’ learning a significant edge.
+The MATS Programme is distinctive in its global outlook and international team, with faculty members coming from Canada, Hong Kong, and China, which gives students’ learning a significant edge.
 The Programme features small-class teaching to ensure plenty of interaction between students and lecturers.
-We also offer one-to-one supervision for dissertation writing, which helps to train students in independent research, and allows for more in-depth discussion with the supervisors.
+We also offer one-to-one supervision for translation project and dissertation writing, which helps to train students in independent translation and research, and allows for more in-depth discussion with the supervisors.

 The broad aim of the programme is to provide, for students who are fairly competent in Chinese and English, a challenging bicultural education and vigorous academic training in translation and in research.

 The learning outcomes expected at the completion of the programme are that students should be able to: